timb-machine-mirrors/guballa-tlsmate/docs/plugin.rst

 Writing a plugin for tlsmate
 ============================

 This section focuses on how to extend ``tlsmate`` by a plugin.
-We do not concentrate much here on how a TLS connection is setup, instead you will see which classes are relevant for embedding your TLS scenarios into the application.
+We do not concentrate much here on how a TLS connection is setup, instead you will see which classes are relevant for embedding your python code into the application.

 The challenge
 -------------

 Let's give us the following task: We want to write a plugin which establishes a TLS connection to a server and prints the cipher suite negotiated for this connection.
 The output of the cipher suite shall be preceded with a string which we can provide as a command line parameter (well, that's an odd requirement, but it will demonstrate how to define and use additional command line arguments).
 The plugin we are writing shall be located in the directory ``~/myplugin``.

 So, here is the command we want to execute::